ianmaguire/mac-address-lookup/README.md

 ---
 ### Requirements
-You must have docker installed, and running.
+You must have docker installed and running.
 You will also need a valid API key from https://macaddress.io

 ### Install or upgrade
-To download the latest docker container run the following command
+To download the latest docker container run the following command:
 ```
 docker pull ianmaguire/mac-address-lookup
 ```